Cost and Payment Questions

 MORE INFORMATION RELATED TO ODE:

-Keep in mind that all Teaching Licenses have an expiration date of June 30th.
+Teaching Licenses have an expiration date of June 30th.
 Please check with your LPDC for information specific to your individual district.
 LPD Committees have almost total power in their level of strictness for deadlines and meeting your needs.
 Walsh University and Communicate Institute are not responsible for the various requirements or determinations made by LPDC.

 These courses are approved through the Graduate Education Department of Walsh University which is a fully accredited University in the State of Ohio and approved by North Central Association of Colleges and Universities.